 Day 2 - Saturday: Sofia

 Your walking tour proceeds to St. Sophia Basilica (6th c.
-A.D.), which gave the name to the city.
+A.D.).
+It gave the name to the city.
 You will visit the archaeological level of the basilica of St Sophia, recently opened to the public.

 In the evening you will enjoy a Bulgarian Welcome dinner at one of Sophia’s fine restaurants.